Pirates of the Caribbean: The Curse of the Black Pearl: Filming and design

 Principal photography began on October 9, 2002, and wrapped on March 7, 2003.
 The quick shoot was only marred by two accidents: as Sparrow steals Interceptor, three of the ropes attaching it to Dauntless did not break at first, and when they did snap, debris hit Depp's knee.
 He was not injured, and the way the incident played out on film made it look like Sparrow merely ducks.
-A more humorous accident was when the boat Sparrow was supposed to arrive in at Port Royal, sank.
+A more humorous accident was when the boat, which Sparrow was supposed to arrive in at Port Royal, sank.
 In October, the crew was shooting scenes at Rancho Palos Verdes.
 In December they were shooting at Saint Vincent and the Grenadines, and in January they were at the cavern set at Los Angeles.
 The script often changed with Elliott and Rossio on set, with additions such as Gibbs (Kevin McNally) telling Will how Sparrow allegedly escaped from an island—strapping two turtles together with rope made of his back hair—and Pryce was written into the climactic battle to keep some empathy for the audience.

 Because of the quick schedule of the shoot, Industrial Light & Magic immediately began visual effects work.
 While the skeletal forms of the pirates revealed by moonlight take up relatively little screen-time, the crew knew their computer-generated forms had to convey the performances of the actors, or else the transition would not work.
 Each scene featuring them was shot twice: a reference plate with the actors, and then without them to add in the skeletons, an aesthetic complicated by Verbinski's decision to shoot the battles with handheld cameras.
 The actors had to perform their scenes again on the motion-capture stage.
 Filming was completed a mere four months before release, which caused Verbinski to spend 18-hour days in the editing room.
 There were 600 visual effects shots, 250 of which involved merely removing modern sailboats from the shot.